-2.2.
 Flake Sequence Estimates

 Flake sequence generally can be defined as the order number that a given flake was removed from the core.
 It is a complementary measure to core reduction intensity as it examines the influence of core reduction on the flake assemblage.
 The distribution of flake sequence values within an assemblage can provide insight into the relationship between stone tool transport and assemblage formation (Toth, 1985, 1987).
-For example, if sequence values from the beginning of the reduction sequence (i.e. the 1st, 2nd, 3rd flakes removed) are absent from the flake assemblage this could indicate that earlystage flakes were discarded prior to the core’s arrival at the site, or were removed off site.
+For example, if sequence values from the beginning of the reduction sequence (i.e., the 1st, 2nd, 3rd flakes removed) are absent from the flake assemblage this could indicate that early-stage flakes were discarded prior to the core’s arrival at the site or were removed off site.
 In the Early Stone Age, flake sequences are most commonly characterized using a six-category classification system (more colloquially known as Toth types), based on the presence of cortex on a flake’s platform and/or dorsal surface (Toth, 1985).

 Here we follow Braun et al. (2008), who use a multi-linear model to estimate flake sequence values.
 Unlike Toth’s flake types that categorize flakes into six stages, the multi-linear model allows for a more specific placement of a flake within a reduction set (within a prescribed error).
 The predictive model uses flake length, width, number of platform facets, number of flake scars, and the number of flake scar directions; specific details for each measurement are outlined in Braun et al. (2008: 2156, Fig 3).
 Before the sequence number can be estimated, the number of flake scars and amount of dorsal cortex must be divided by the log of the surface area of the flake (Braun et al., 2008c).
 These variables are then used by the predictive model to estimate the flake sequence number.
 Flake sequence estimates have a maximum error between +/– 8 sequences (Braun et al., 2008c).
-Despite this error, an application of the method to refitting sequences from the Koobi Fora Formation showed it always places flakes in their relative order (Braun et al., 2008c).
+Despite this error, an application of the method to refitting sequences from the Koobi Fora Formation showed it always places flakes correctly in their relative order (Braun et al., 2008c).
 Therefore, while information derived from individual flake sequence estimates may be coarse-grained, it remains useful for assemblage scale comparisons.

-2.3.
-Edge to mass ratio
+Flake Efficiency